appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/okta-saml.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-create-user-attribute2.png' />

-- Now, we can edit roles attribute of users.
+- Now, you can edit the roles attribute of users.
 - Navigate to the **Directory** section, click on **People**, select a user from the list, and then click on the **Profile** tab.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-edit-user-attribute1.png' />